SnippetServe/backend/README.md

 ## Configuration

-All you need is the above-mentioned .env file.
-Create one and copy in the content from .env.example.
-Change the `DATABASE_URL` and `REDIS_URL` with your own databases.
+All you need is the above-mentioned `.env` file.
+Create one and copy in the content from `.env.example`.
+Change the `DATABASE_URL` with your own database.
-For development environment the `SESSION_SECRET` can be the same as the example, for production change with an appropriate one.
+For development environment the `JWT_SECRET` can be the same as the example, for production change with an appropriate one.

 ## Tests